Seminole State College Adopted HIPs

 Work-Based Learning

 The Florida Statue definition of “Work-Based Learning” is “a course that engages students in work-based learning, defined under §446.0915(1), Florida Statutes (F.S.), for more than 50% of its statute-required instructional hours across all implemented sections at the reporting institution.
 Estimation of hours is permitted.
 On-campus, virtual, simulated and unpaid activities are permissible.
 The following do not meet the definition of work-based learning: job shadowing, mentoring, workplace tours and other activities that do not involve “firsthand experience with tasks required in a given career field” (§446.0915(1), F.S.).”
-Courses already designated with a WBL course designation will also receive a Collaborative Learning and Work-Based Learning HIPs designation starting in Summer 2025.
-If you do not see that course designation by May 2025 and you believe your course fits this definition, please reach out to Hailee Handel.
+Courses already designated with a WBL course designation will also receive a Collaborative Projects and Work-Based Learning HIPs designation starting in Summer 2025.
+If you do not see that course designation by May 2025 and you believe your course fits this definition, please reach out to Hailee Handel

 Experiential Learning automatically qualifies as a High Impact Practice due to its hands-on, immersive nature.
 This includes Clinicals, Internships, and Practicums, where students apply theoretical knowledge in real-world environments under professional supervision.
 These experiences provide students with the opportunity to gain firsthand experience in their chosen career paths, often accompanied by coaching and structured reflection.
 Whether students are working in healthcare, education, business, or other fields, this practice is essential for bridging academic concepts with practical application, enhancing career readiness.